macintux/riak-application-guide/front.md

 guide has achieved its primary purpose of encouraging a different mindset when thinking about how Riak applications should be designed.

-Past that point, the guide jumps into more practical content for developing an application, and you can jump around as well, but be sure to read [Write failures] under [Request tuning], because Riak errors and write failures are two very different things.
+Be sure to read [Write failures] (under [Request tuning]), because Riak errors and write failures are two very different things.

+The other particularly critical content is under [Conflict resolution], because while it is possible to develop applications that ignore the problem, such applications are probably working correctly only when everything else in the environment is working correctly.